-Visit our web site at http://hacktivista.net to find out more about events and gatherings run by HacktionLab, including our summer rural gathering, BarnCamp, which takes place in June in the Wye Valley.
+Visit our web site to find out more about HacktionLab-run events and gatherings, including our summer rural gathering, BarnCamp, which takes place in June in the Wye Valley.

 HacktionLab is self-funded and the printing of this book was paid for by contributions from members.
 If you have a copy of this book in your hands and you find it useful, we would welcome a donation from you.
 We suggest one pound per booklet.